vuejs/v2.vuejs.org/source/guide/transitions.md

 The classes being added and toggled are based on the value of your `v-transition` directive.
 In the case of `v-transition="fade"`, the class `.fade-transition` will be always present, and the classes `.fade-enter` and `.fade-leave` will be toggled automatically at the right moments.
 When no value is provided they will default to `.v-transition`, `.v-enter` and `.v-leave`.

-When the `show` property changes, Vue.js will insert or remove the `<p>` element accordingly, and apply transition classes as specified below:
+When the `show` property changes, Vue.js will insert or remove the `<div>` element accordingly, and apply transition classes as specified below:

 - When `show` becomes false, Vue.js will:
   1. Call `beforeLeave` hook;
   2. Apply `v-leave` class to the element to trigger the transition;
   3. Call `leave` hook;
   4. Wait for the transition to finish; (listening to a `transitionend` event)
-  5. Remove the element from the DOM and remove `v-leave` class.
+  5. Remove the element from the DOM and remove `v-leave` class;
   6. Call `afterLeave` hook.

 - When `show` becomes true, Vue.js will: